benlhy/notecard-hub/README.md

 The Notecard Hub is a proof of concept of designing a general-purpose hub for sending data points from BLE and Lora-enabled devices to the cloud using Notecard.

-This Hub will form the basis of Notecard projects as it has low-power connectivity options for collecting data, and utilizes Blues Wireless's cloud platform for zero-configuration provisioning and data collection.
+This Hub will form the basis of my future Notecard projects as it has low-power connectivity options for collecting data, and utilizes Blues Wireless's cloud platform for zero-configuration provisioning and data collection.
 The data is then piped to AWS services to demonstrate the cloud-to-cloud capability of notehub.io.

 # Exploratory Aspects